matteo-bruni/gi-stub-gen/README.md

 ## ✅ Todo
 - [ ] Add comprehensive test suite.
 - [ ] Create Docker-based build system for consistent environment reproduction.
-- [ ] typing.overload hides the parents implementations.
-We are using this for signals connect() methods.
-TODO: for each class traverse the MRO and collect all overloads for methods that are overloaded in parents too. or get_parent() and check if method exists there.

 ## Bug GObject